telmomaciel9/telmomaciel9/README.md

 -->

 I'm a student of software engineering at University of Minho.
-I'mm currently in my first year of a Master's Degree in Software Engineering.
+I'm currently in my first year of a Master's Degree in Software Engineering.

 ### Connect with me: